adtzlr/ttb/docs/examples/example_stvenantkirchhoff.md

 $$

 ## Subroutine Header for user materials
 Before we are able to add our own user code, we have to start with an empty fortran subroutine header.
-Headers are provided e.g. for Marc, Abaqus, ANSYS in their corresponding manuals.
+Headers are provided e.g. for Marc, Abaqus, Dyna, ANSYS in their corresponding manuals.

 <details markdown="block">
 <summary>Marc</summary>